 The seasonal selection of Autumn roots – carrots, butternut squash, beetroot and celeriac – are readily available at this time of year.
 If the distinctive taste of celeriac isn’t your cup of tea, you could easily replace it with more of the other vegetables, or add in a few chunks of Jerusalem artichoke or sweet potato instead.
 Though carving up several of these large, knobbly veg can seem a bit daunting, all it takes is a sharp knife, a non-slip board, and, occasionally, a little elbow grease!

+We didn’t bother coating the beetroot in the residual oil.
 Following the recipe, we left the beetroot separate until the last minute, but rather than coat it in the residual oil, we just added it to the rest of the vegetables and gave everything a cursory stir before transferring the whole lot to two large trays and popping them in the oven.

+We swapped red wine vinegar for cider vinegar.
 For quick-pickling the red onion slices, we used cider vinegar and a dash of balsamic instead of red wine vinegar, which gave them a wonderfully rich edge, and toasted the almonds lightly in the pre-heating oven.
 We turned the veg twice during roasting, to ensure an even cook, and after a good 45 minutes added the chickpeas and gave them a final blast.

-The finished dish looked very pretty on the serving plate, the perfect feast for the eyes, and tasted outstanding.
+The finished dish looked very pretty on the serving plate.
+It really is the perfect feast for the eyes, and tasted outstanding.
 The combination of textures and flavours kept every bite fresh, with astringent onions, crunchy nuts and green herbs to bring contrast to the spicy yet smooth chunks of veg.
 You could easily bulk it up into a bigger meal with a few vegan sausages, but we were left feeling full and happy after a plate of this with just a scoop of hummus on the side.

 Note/tip: Any leftovers are delicious enjoyed cold the next day, and make a filling and healthy lunchbox option.